2KAbhishek/gh-repo-man/README.md

 ### Clone Repositories

-In the interactive UI, you can select multiple repositories to clone.
+In the `fzf` interface, you can select multiple repositories by pressing `Tab` or `Shift+Tab`.
 Once you've made your selection, press `Enter` to clone them to your local machine.

 ## Development